How to Teach

 Too many instructors try to cover the same material in the first lesson even when the student is struggling.
 You do not have to go very far up the hill or use certain lifts if the student is not ready.

 If you do, you end up teaching at too fast a pace which is the way most friends or family teach rather than the way an instructor should teach.
-The long carpet at Pine Knob is too high and steep for many beginner skiers and they can feel fear up there.
+The long carpet at Pine Knob is too high and steep for many beginner skiers and they can be afraid up there.
 If you have to try to catch students or start in a traverse, the slope is too steep.

 Smile, be playful, keep it light, this is fun!
-Are you doing too much work on the flats while they are watching all the people come down the hill and want to join them?
+Are you doing too much work on the flats while they are watching all the people come down the hill and want to join the fun?
 You don't have long to hook students, many people learn by doing so you have to get them skiing down the hill.
 You will have to give strong students different tasks than the slower ones in semi private and group lessons.

 If you are going too slow or fast there will not be smiles and excitement.
 Look at their faces; are they smiling, does it seem like they are having fun.
 Are they asking "when is this lesson over", that is not a good sign.
 Ask yourself if you would be having fun in your lesson.
 If you don't talk too much and keep them moving on the proper terrain, learning is fun.
 If they have big smiles and are excited, congratulations you did a great job and may have made a new lifelong skier!!